Lifestyle

 Reduce your expenses

 It probably sounds obvious, but building wealth after 50 is no different than building it at any age.
 You’ll need to spend less and save more.
-Once you’ve begun to master that side of things, you can start to decide what to do with the extra money you have each month.
+Once you’ve mastered that side of things, you can start to decide what to do with the extra money you have each month.
 Find small ways to cut back, including cooking at home instead of dining out or doing takeout, cutting back on entertainment and travel, or buying an older used car to eliminate your car payment.

 Spend retirement with more.